-I wanted to create a place where passionate travelers like myself could learn everything that they needed to know about starting and growing a coaching business or a travel business other than what was already being done.
+I wanted to create a place where passionate travelers such as myself could learn everything that they needed to know about starting and growing a coaching business or a travel business other than what was already being done.

 Who is your target customer?

-My target audience for The Travel Coach Network is anyone who truly believes in the power that travel has on our mind, body, and soul.
+My target audience is anyone who truly believes in the power that travel has on our mind, body, and soul.

 Someone who has a passion for travel and craves to build a business that aligns with what they know and loves most about travel to help others who either best relate to them or are most inspired to help.

-The Travel Coach Network is also for established travel experts (like travel agents, travel advisors, tour operators) or experts looking to shift roles or integrate the coaching aspect into how they serve their clients (like life or health coaches or doctors).
+The TCN is also for established travel experts (like travel agents, travel advisors, tour operators) or experts looking to shift roles or integrate the coaching aspect into how they serve their clients (like life or health coaches or doctors).

-There is only one way to become a certified travel coach, and that is through The Travel Coach Network’s Travel Coach Certification Program.
+There is only one way to become a certified travel coach, and that is through the TCN’s Travel Coach Certification Program.